Preteen (SASQUATCH) Program

 Meet Our Team:

-Our dynamic staff offers a unique and intensive therapeutic process for clients.
-Field Therapists and Clinical Specialists are passionate about healing as well as using the outdoors as their office.
-The field team brings expertise in safe practices, adventure education, and compassion to our students.
+Our dynamic staff offers a unique and intensive therapeutic process for clients and have specialized training for working with the unique needs of preteen students.
+Our team of care takers are passionate about healing, as well as, using the outdoors as a safe place to heal.
+This team brings expertise in safe practices, adventure education, and compassion to our students.
 Biographies of our team are available.

 Trauma Informed Care (TIC) Model:

-A true Trauma Informed Care model welcomes all levels of care including training in stress responses for all line staff.
-At New Vision Wilderness, there is an even stronger emphasis on clinical trauma training of the clinical team who compose deep interventions to effectively manage stress in the field.
-Our model is the result of many years of experience and a collaborative team approach, which is created, maintained and updated by a team of highly experienced professionals.
+A true Trauma Informed Care model understands what it takes to help students feel safe so they can do their work and includes training in stress responses for all line staff.
+At New Vision Wilderness, there is an even stronger emphasis on clinical trauma training of the clinical team who utilize sophisticated interventions to effectively manage stress in the field.
+Our model is the result of over ten years of experience and a collaborative team approach, which is created, maintained and updated by a team of highly experienced, licensed professionals.

 Wilderness is an optimal setting for Adventure Education.
 Our Adventure Education program helps individuals learn about personal growth and relationships by presenting achievable challenges, setting goals, and processing experiences in a group setting.
-New Vision Wilderness utilizes hiking and Trauma Center Trauma Sensitive Yoga as a means to reduce stress and depression, stimulate the brain, and allow individuals to process emotions at higher capacities.
-In addition to the Adventure Education embedded our daily structure of New Vision Wilderness, we have specialized experiences encompassing rock climbing, canoeing, kayaking, fishing, and cross-country skiing while focusing on communicating and incorporating all five senses, Adventure Education also encourages participants to engage in healthy lifestyles.
+New Vision Wilderness utilizes hiking and Trauma Center, Trauma Sensitive Yoga as a means to reduce stress and depression, stimulate the brain, and allow preteen students to process emotions.
+In addition to the Adventure Education embedded our daily structure of New Vision Wilderness, we have specialized experiences encompassing rock climbing, canoeing, dog sledding, fishing, and cross-country skiing while focusing on communicating and incorporating all five senses.

 - Contact our Admissions Team at 855.689.8326.
 We are excited to learn more about your child and to discuss if New Vision Wilderness is the right fit.